-A pace team is a group of runners who run together during the Chevron Houston Marathon.
-They share the same finish time goal (from 3 hrs to 6 hrs) and help one another stay on pace.
+The Pace Team is a group of runners who run together during the Chevron Houston Marathon.
+They share the same finish time goal (from 3 hrs to 6 hrs) and help each other stay on pace so runners can achieve their goal.

-Just drop by the Legacy Pace Team booth at the Memorial Hermann Ironman Sports Medicine Institute EXPO on Friday, January 15, and Saturday, January 16, to get information.
+Just drop by the Pace Team booth at the Houston Marathon Health & Fitness EXPO presented by Houston Methodist to get information.
 (Note: Registration is not mandatory to participate.
 If you cannot make it to the booth, you are still welcome to join a pace team on race day.)

-We will have big Legacy Pace Team signs in the start area.
-All Legacy pacers will be nearby wearing distinctive clothing and will be carrying red, white and blue balloons.
+All pacers will be nearby wearing distinctive clothing and will be carrying signs designating their paces.
 Plan on arriving approximately 45 minutes before start time to find your team and get organized.
 All pace team leaders will wear a respective “Pace Goal” sign identifying the goal time for their team.

 Are we going to go out right on pace?